 When you publish the model to Firebase, you specify a name for the model.
 You will use this name to refer to the model when you load it with the SDK.

 Appendix: Where are my files stored?

-If you're on the Blaze plan, ML Kit creates a new Storage bucket for AutoML Vision Edge data:
+If you're on the Blaze plan, Firebase ML creates a new Storage bucket for AutoML Vision Edge data:

 The Firebase console serves images from this bucket when you browse datasets, so there might be associated network usage charges if you exceed the free usage quota.

-If you're on the Spark or Flame plan, Firebase stores your AutoML Vision Edge data internally instead of using your project's Cloud Storage.
+If you're on the Spark plan, Firebase stores your AutoML Vision Edge data internally instead of using your project's Cloud Storage.